ice-wzl/Wavlink-WN530G3A-Cmd-Injection/README.md

 # Wavlink-WN530G3A-Cmd-Injections
-This repo contains the details and two proof of concept exploits for the Wavlink WN530G3 router
+This repo contains the details and four proof of concept exploits for the Wavlink WN530G3 router
 # Overview
 - Model QUANTUM D2G/WL-WN530G3A
 - You may browse all firmware for this model router from this url: https://docs.wavlink.xyz/Firmware/fm-530g3a/
 - You may obtain a copy of the firmware from this url: https://files2.wavlink.com/drivers/fw/WN530G3A_20230616_WAVLINK_M30G3_V230616.bin
-- These are both authenticated command injection vulnerabilities, valid credentials are required to exploit these vulnerabilties.
+- There are three authenticated command injection vulnerabilities, valid credentials are required to exploit these vulnerabilties.
+- The last vulnerability is an unauthenticated WIFI password disclosure via WAN/LAN
 - Exploits tested and verifed on firmware: `WN530G3A_20230616_WAVLINK_M30G3_V230616.bin` (located in this repo)
-# Command Injection in Wavlink WN530G3A (FIREWALL PAGE)
+# CVE-2025-60669 Command Injection in Wavlink WN530G3A (FIREWALL PAGE)
 - Navigate to the router URL, my example device is running on `127.0.0.1`
 - Provide the valid password in order to login to the device
 - After authenticating you will be directed to `/main.shtml`